kybin/dig/README.md

-# dig
+# git-dig

-dig is a git diff history viewer in terminal.
+git-dig is a git diff history viewer in terminal.

 By default it displays commits first-to-latest order.
 Because it's the main reason that I created dig.